EDiLD/edild.github.com/_posts/2016-07-14-localecotox.md

 ### Query 2: All acute EC50/LC50 for Chlorpyrifos to build a SSD.

-In a [previous post](https://edild.github.io/ssd/) I showed how the calculate Species Sensitivity Distribution (SSDs) using R.
+In a [previous post](https://edild.github.io/ssd/) I showed how to calculate Species Sensitivity Distribution (SSDs) using R.
 However, I did not show how to retrieve the used data.

 The following query is similar to the one above.
-However I do not restrict to a specific taxon:
+However, I do not restrict to a specific taxon:

 * all taxa
 * Chlropyrifos